-A special needs trust provides regular income to a person with disabilities without disqualifying that person from government assistance programs such as Medicaid and Supplemental Security Income (SSI).
-Both of these programs have income and asset limits for recipients.
-(Other aid programs, like Medicare and Social Security Disability Insurance, don’t have income limits.)
+A special needs trust, or supplemental needs trust, can help provide money for a person with disabilities without disqualifying them from receiving governmental benefits such as Medicaid and Supplemental Security Income (SSI).
+Both of these assistance programs have income and asset limits for recipients.
+(Other aid programs, like Medicare and Social Security Disability Insurance, don't have income restrictions.)

-There are multiple types of special needs trusts, based primarily on whether someone funds a trust for their own use or for someone else’s.
-SNTs are all irrevocable trusts and work much like other irrevocable trusts.
-However, the trustee must be careful with how trust funds are used, because certain expenses could cause the funds to be construed as the trust beneficiary’s income.
-For example, any funds spent on food or housing could qualify as income and affect SSI or Medicaid eligibility.
+There are multiple types of special needs trusts, based primarily on whether someone funds a trust for their own use or for someone else's.
+All SNTs are all irrevocable and work much like other irrevocable trusts.
+The trustee must be careful with how trust funds are used, because certain expenses could cause the funds to be construed as the trust beneficiary's income.

 Receive Supplemental Security Income (SSI)